Britain's Lloyds criticized for mistreating victims of major fraud

 LONDON (Reuters) - Lloyds Banking Group (LLOY.L) has been heavily criticized for mishandling a compensation scheme for victims of one of Britain’s biggest banking scandals in a report published on Tuesday.

-The fraud at Halifax Bank of Scotland’s Reading branch led to six people being jailed for a combined 47 years.
+The fraud at Halifax Bank of Scotland’s Reading branch led to six people being jailed in 2017 for a combined 47 years.

 The scam involved small business customers being targeted and referred to a consultancy in return for bribes which the judge at the trial said included designer watches, sex with prostitutes and foreign holidays.

-The bank’s compensation scheme for victims had ‘serious shortcomings’, retired judge Ross Cranston said in a review into how Lloyds compensated victims.
+The bank’s compensation scheme for victims had ‘serious shortcomings’, retired judge Ross Cranston said in a review.

 The bank likely failed to properly compensate some victims for financial losses arising from the fraud’s impact on their business, and showed an ‘unacceptable denial of responsibility’ for victims’ suffering, the review found.

-The bank, which has paid more than 100 million pounds ($128.30 million) in compensation over the fraud, said it would offer all victims the option to have their cases independently reviewed.
+The bank, which has paid 102 million pounds ($130.87 million) in compensation to 71 businesses and 191 directors over the fraud, said it would offer all victims the option to have their cases independently reviewed.

+Cranston also criticized Lloyds for excluding some victims from the scheme and said the bank should assess further cases.

+Watchdog the Financial Conduct Authority said it would consider ‘further action’ against Lloyds over the failings, adding that they needed to be addressed quickly.

 Politicians and campaigners have criticized Lloyds for its handling of the fraud at HBOS, a business it bought in a state-engineered takeover in 2009.